 - 7. The blades should be of equal height at each splice point.
 If the height of the blades are not even, turn the turnbuckle in a direction that achieves equal height for both blades at the splice point. - 8.
-Once all the blades have been aligned correctly, tighten jam nuts on top pipe to prevent turnbuckle from rotating during operation. - 9.
+Once all the blades have been aligned correctly, tighten the jam nuts on the top pipe to prevent the turnbuckle from rotating during operation. - 9.
 The screed is now ready for operation.
-Lift screed onto form.
+Lift the screed onto the form.

-Figure 20.
+Figure 19.
 Blade Alignment